-Camden Equine Centre is the Sydney University Teaching Hospital and part of the Sydney School of Veterinary Science.
-The school has a long-standing tradition in providing excellence in equine veterinary studies and is the top vet school in Australia and ranked #9 in the world.
+Camden Equine Centre is the Sydney University Veterinary Teaching Hospital and part of the Sydney School of Veterinary Science.
+The school has a long-standing tradition in providing excellence in equine veterinary studies and is the top vet school in Australia and ranked #11 in the world.

 CEC provides final year students the opportunity to engage in all facets of being an equine vet.
-When you visit CEC, you will often see DVM3 or DVM4 students onsite assisting and gaining important skills and practical knowledge to allow them to progress as a Veterinarian.
-The students are encouraged to full participate in all activity’s carried out within the hospital.
-You can be assured that best practices are used by all the staff at CEC as we are teaching the Veterinarians of the future.
+When you visit CEC, you will often see DVM3 or DVM4 students onsite assisting and gaining important skills and practical knowledge to allow them to progress as a veterinarian.
+The students are encouraged to fully participate in all activities carried out within the hospital.
+You can be assured that best practices are used by all the staff at CEC as we are teaching the veterinarians of the future.

-The Sydney School of Veterinary Science has members of staff who are actively involved in the equine breeding, racing and equestrian industries and who have official roles in these areas.
+The Sydney School of Veterinary Science have members of staff who are actively involved in the equine breeding, racing and equestrian industries and hold official roles in these areas.
 Numerous industry and University-based collaborations exist as those with the Olympic Games, Racing New South Wales and the Hunter Valley Equine Research Centre.
-One of the keys to the success of the equine research at the University is the commitment and enthusiasm of postgraduate students who have been involved in a wide range of research projects in various areas of equine veterinary science.
+Keys to the success of equine research at the University is the commitment and enthusiasm of postgraduate students who have been involved in a wide range of research projects in equine veterinary science.
 The overriding aim is to improve the welfare of horses and act as a resource to an industry that has great economic importance for Australia.
 By presenting your horse to the CEC, you will in a way contribute to these improvements.